AsarRec: Adaptive Sequential Augmentation for Robust Self-supervised Sequential Recommendation: EXPERIMENTS

 \subsection{Argumentation Study~(RQ2)}

 In this section, we address \textbf{RQ2} by evaluating the generalization ability of \textbf{AsarRec} across different backbone models and conducting a user case study.
 We further analyze its \textbf{learned transformation matrices}, and \textbf{time complexity}.
-Due to space constraints, detailed results are provided in Appendix~\ref{sec:ap_time}.